Last Updated: April 26, 2026

 Conclusion

-The regulatory landscape is fracturing, not unifying.
 While the federal government pushes for "Special Registrations," states are building their own walls to prevent diversion.
 A generic, national compliance strategy is no longer sufficient.

 Whether you are a solo provider or a digital health startup, you need to verify compliance against specific state statutes before you send that script.